dreaded/Pir-peoplecounter/README.md

 Having built the project a number of issues arose.
 Temporally losss of internet conectivity resulted in the program crashing.

 Some method of keeping the script running was needed.
-I choose a program called ´forever´ which is installed as follows:
+I chose a program called ´forever´ which is installed as follows:

 First intall the npm package manager.

 > sudo apt-get install npm

-followed by the forever program
+followed by forever

 > sudo npm install forever -g